 Accordingly, it is well settled that executors must deal with claims brought against the estate reasonably and they cannot just decide to defend claims without taking all circumstances into consideration (including the size of the estate and its ability to withstand several sets of legal costs).
 Executors should be very careful to protect their position and obtain the right advice from professionals who are skilled in this complicated area of law.

 Executors should ensure that they obtain proper advice from lawyers who regularly act in this area of law.
 Most executors feel obliged to utilise the firm of solicitors who prepared the Will for the deceased.
 Whilst this is a normal reaction, sometimes the firm who prepared the Will is a smaller firm or a sole practitioner who may not necessarily be experienced in conducting estate litigation matters.
 Executors should ensure that in any matter where a claim is likely to be brought against the estate, they “do their homework” with respect to the appropriate lawyers that they engage in the matter.

-You are welcome to contact our office with any enquiries concerning estate litigation claims.
-Please contact our Wills and Estates Department Manager, Donna Tolley on direct line 07 5506 8241, email [email protected] or free call 1800 621 071 to book your free 30 minutes appointment with one of our dedicated Estate Litigation lawyers.
+We have a dedicated Estate Litigation team that practice exclusively in this complicated area.
+You are welcome to contact our office any time with enquiries concerning estate litigation claims.
+Please contact Estate Litigation Department Manager, Amanda Heather on direct line 07 5506 8245, email firstname.lastname@example.org or free call 1800 621 071.